jimratliff/GenoMac-user/scripts/0_TODOs.md

 - ❑ pref_scripts → settings
   - ❑ rename the path of each script
   - ❑ update the `source` statements that load them
+- Other stuff
+  - set_power_management_settings.sh
+    - Is this really at the user level instead of system level?